 Understanding Approaches to 340B solutions in the Cloud

-340B Technology vendors all provide access to a 340B deployment via internet and typically operate on a subscription or usage-based model.
+340B Technology vendors all provide access to a 340B deployment via the internet and typically operate on a subscription or usage-based model.
 But the following cloud approaches offer significantly different product capabilities.

 Infrastructure-as-a-service (IaaS): This methodology requires the customer to install traditional 340B software on computers provided by the cloud platform provider.
-The customer manages all aspects of the cloud hardware and Cloud based 340B software.
+The customer manages all aspects of the cloud hardware and Cloud-based 340B software.
 In addition, the capabilities of the 340B solution are identical to the same software deployed using on-premises hardware.

 Platform-as-a-service (PaaS): With this hybrid approach, the 340B service provider provides the hardware and software as a cloud service.
-The vendor manages the hardware deployment, software installation and software configuration.
-However the consumer manages, tunes and optimizes the 340B software.
+The vendor manages the hardware deployment, software installation, and software configuration.
+However, the consumer manages, tunes, and optimizes the 340B software.

-Software-as-a-service (SaaS): With the SaaS approach, the 340B service provider provides all hardware and software as part of its service, including all aspects of managing the hardware and software.
-Typically included in the service are software and hardware upgrades, security, availability, data protection and optimization.
+Software-as-a-service (SaaS):?
+With the SaaS approach, the 340B service provider provides all hardware and software as part of its service, including all aspects of managing the hardware and software.
+Typically included in the service are software and hardware upgrades, security, availability, data protection, and optimization.

 Comparing 340B Platform Architectures

-To identify a 340B solution built on a cloud optimized architecture, look for the following characteristics:
+To identify a 340B solution built on a cloud-optimized architecture, look for the following characteristics: